shanetuohy/shanetuohy/README.md

-# 👋 Hi
+# 👋 Hello 👋

 I'm Shane Tuohy, a cloud calling product manager based in 🇮🇪.

-I’m interested in home automation, bots and generally just having fun with various APIs and gadgets.
+I’m interested in home automation, bots and generally just having fun with various APIs.

 - 👨‍💻 Blog - https://shane.so